 Diagnosis Usually, the diagnosis is based on typical clinical features and microbiological confirmation.
 Laboratory & other workups In women, a vaginal or cervical smear can be investigated by direct microscopy.
 In men a urethral swab and in women a high vaginal or cervical swab can be sent to the laboratory for culture of the organism.
 Nucleic acid amplification test and tests detecting Trichomonas antigens in urethral or cervical smears are also available.
-It is harder to detect T. vaginalis in men and false negatives are common.
+It is harder to detect T. vaginalis in men and false negative results are common.
 Therefore, it is usually recommended that male sexual partners of infected females receive empiric treatment (without microbiological confirmation).
 Trichomoniasis increases the risk of HIV-transmission, so HIV testing and screening for other STIs should be undertaken as well.
 Differential Diagnosis Vulvovaginitis due to other causes (candida, bacterial vaginosis, aerobic vaginitis) can cause similar symptoms.
 Other relevant differential diagnoses include chlamydial urethritis, gonorrhoea, mycoplasma urethritis and genital herpes simplex.
-Prevention & Therapy The transmission can be prevented by barrier contraception.
-First-line treatment consists of metronidazole p.o. $400-500 \text{ mg} \times 2-3 \text{ for } 5-7 \text{ days or as a single dose of 2 g and is usually effective.
+Prevention & Therapy Barrier contraception (condoms) do not fully protect from Trichomonas, since this parasite can infect areas that are not covered by a condom.
+First-line treatment consists of metronidazole p.o.
+400-500 mg \times 2-3 for 5-7 days or as a single dose of 2 g and is usually effective.
 The alternative is tinidazole as a 2 g single dose p.o.
 It is important also to treat the sexual partner of the patient.
-Sexual activity should not take place until the symptoms have$ cleared.
+Sexual activity should not take place until the symptoms have cleared.
 Special Not applicable.